sonic-net/SONiC/doc/wcmp/wcmp-design.md

 * TO_BGP_PEER_V4
 * TO_BGP_PEER_V6

-BGP OA will use `bgpd.wcmp.conf.j2` at `sonic-buildimage/dockers/docker-fpm-frr/frr/bgpd/wcmp` to enable/disable WCMP.
+BGP daemon will use `bgpd.wcmp.conf.j2` at `sonic-buildimage/dockers/docker-fpm-frr/frr/bgpd/wcmp` to enable/disable WCMP.

 **Skeleton code:**
 ```jinja